nugemeister/note-taker/README.md

 # Note Taker

 ## Project Explained
-The purpose of this project is to create an application called Note Taker that can be used to write and save notes, which uses an Express.js back end and saves / retrieves note data from a JSON file.
+The purpose of this project is to create an application that can be used to write and save notes, which uses an Express.js back end and saves and retrieves note data from a JSON file.
 <br></br>
 ## Success Criteria